• Skip to primary navigation

 The tallest leaves on the plant should be cut against the soil line to reduce the height.

-Rhizomes in the soil produce leaves in a rosette pattern, with the newest leaves at the center,
+Rhizomes in the soil produce leave in a rosette pattern, with the newest leaves at the centre,

 … and the tallest, oldest leaves on the outside of the rosette.
 By doing so,